In this guide we’ll take a look at the best brush cutters for brambles.

 The Makita EBH252U 24.5CC Brush Cutter uses unleaded petrol rather than 2 stroke petrol which makes it more convenient if you don’t want to mix your own fuel or pay a premium for premixed two-stroke.
 Without fuel and attachments, it weighs 5.7kg making it a lightweight option.
 However, with the heavier blades and a full tank of fuel that goes up to 10.3kg.

-This is a versatile tool that will match the intensity of the task you are doing making it a great all-round brush cutter.
+This brush cutter blade for brambles will match the intensity of the task you are doing, making it a great all-round brush cutter.
 This brush cutter has a 24.55 cc motor making it powerful and capable of cutting brambles and thick vegetation.

 Brush Cutter Buying Guide